midorikocak/json-archetypes/README.md

 #JSON Archetypes

-Simple, community-driven standards for popular types of data in JSON, that is all.
+Simple, community-driven standards for popular types of data in JSON.
+That is all.

 These were made for [Servant](https://www.servant.co).
 Servant is a personal database and these are its schemas.